davquar/VoiceCRM/crm-skill/README.md

 Organize your contacts - Contact Relationship Manager

 ## About
-VoiceCRM allows you to organize all your contacts through simple voice interactions.
-Through voice interaction VoiceCRM allows you to add new contacts, to add information on added contacts, to add activities done with your contacts and to add reminders for the future.
+This skill allows you to organize all your contacts through simple voice interactions.
+You can add new contacts, activities, reminders and relationships.

 ## Examples
 * "Add a new contact"
+* "Create a new contact name George surname Washington"
-* "Create a new person to my contact list"
+* "Add a new person to my contact list"
+* "Add a new activity"
+* "Register a new activity with Elon Musk"
 * "Create a reminder"
-* "Set a new notification about Michael Jordan"
-* "Register a new activity with Elon Musk"
+* "Set a new notification related to Elon Musk"
 * "Create a new relationship"
+* "Set that Elon and Michael are friends"

 ## Credits
 @fortym2
 @gerlock93
 @pietroliberati98
 @EatingLupini
 @fedecerno
-Mycroft AI (@mycroftai)

 ## Category
-**Vocal Assistant**
+**Daily**

 ## Tags
 #personalassistant